kubevirt/kubevirt/docs/cluster-configuration.md

       ]
 ```

-From CLI it will be:
+From CLI, it will be:
 ```bash
 $ kubectl annotate --overwrite -n kubevirt-hyperconverged hco kubevirt-hyperconverged \
   kubevirt.kubevirt.io/jsonpatch='[{"op": "add", \